 You quickly learn to manage and prioritize your most precious asset:

 Your time.
 Once it's gone, it ain't coming back.
 Rule #1: Minimize your daily distractions.
 (Any distraction list is way too lengthy to itemize.
 You know what's on yours.).
-Don't allow them to impede your main priorities: assisting your clients, improving the output of your fellow associates — and driving revenue for your enterprise!
+Don't allow them to impede your main priorities: assisting your clients or customers, improving the output of your fellow associates — and driving revenue for your enterprise!

 You earn mutual respect and longevity by anticipating your clients’ evolving needs, then acting on them, even before they show up on a creative brief.